billonline33/kafka-nodejs-tutorial/README.md

 <a name="usecase"></a>
-## 2. Use case - track travellers who may infected by Coronarirus virus
+## 2. Use case - track travellers who may infected by Coronavirus

 We are going to build an applicaiton, to track petential travellers who may have been infected by Coronavirus.